-- MMS results show useful onboard GPS navigation at lunar distances is achievable now using currently-available signals and flight-proven receiver technology. - A modest increase in gain or receiver sensitivity increases visibility significantly. - Future work must extend these specific studies to full navigation analysis of cis-lunar spacecraft, and utilizing the full capability of multi-GNSS signals. - ICG WG-B is a natural forum for these discussions and analyses, in keeping with the ICG-12 recommendation.
+- GOES and MMS data have enabled the development of high altitude GPS simulation models that match flight data to within a few percent in overall visibility metrics - These results show useful onboard GPS navigation at lunar distances is achievable now using currently-available signals and flight-proven receiver technology. - A modest increase in gain or receiver sensitivity increases visibility significantly. ٠ - Future work must extend these specific studies to full navigation analysis of cis-lunar spacecraft. ٠ including effects of DOP, and utilizing the full capability of multi-GNSS signals. - ICG WG-B is a natural forum for these discussions and analyses, in keeping with the ICG-12 recommendation for analysis for cis-lunar missions and beyond.